raml-org/raml-spec/versions/raml-10/raml-10.md

       single: boolean
 ```

-Another invalid case is the following example where the type `Person` is being used for a property type.
+Another invalid case is shown in the following example of the type `Person` being used as a property type.

 ```yaml
 types: